trevormcinroe/information_retrieval_engine/README.md

 ![alt-text](./src/assets/screencast.gif)

 ### Introduction
-The Information Retrieval Engine (IRE) was created as a two-part final project for Northwestern's MSDS-453 Natural Language Processing course.
+The Information Retrieval Engine (IRE) is a CLI tool for finding relevant data that is powered by two deep learning models, a keyword extraction algorithm, and MongoDB.
+It was created as a two-part final project for Northwestern's MSDS-453 Natural Language Processing course.

 ### How does it work?
+As a preprocessing step, 10,000 Wikipedia pages are summarized with (1) and have their keywords extracted with (3).
+This data was then stored in a local instance of MongoDB.
+During runtime, a user provides a keyword based query.
+These keywords are used to filter the database to a set of summary candidates.
+The keywords and candidate summaries are then tokenized and embedded with (4) and fed through model (2) to determine their semantic similarity.
+Finally, the summary with the highest predicted similarity is returned to the user.

+### Models/Algorithms
 1. BART pre-trained on the CNN/Daily Mail dataset for article summarization
     * [BART: Denoising Sequence-to-Dequence Pre-training for Natural Language Generation, Translation, and Comprehension](https://arxiv.org/pdf/1910.13461.pdf)
 2. GRU Siamese network trained on the SemEval-2014 dataset for semantic similarity